 The Mellon Postdoctoral Fellowship Program invites three new fellows each year to UW-Madison for two-year appointments.
 The program is affiliated with the Center for the Humanities and the Institute for Research in the Humanities, whose directors jointly administer the program with the assistance of the Mellon Coordinator.
-Mellon Postdoctoral Fellows are members of the Institute for Research in the Humanities and are also affiliated with a department in the College of Letters and Science.
+Mellon Postdoctoral Fellows are members of the Institute for Research in the Humanities and are also affiliated with a department in the College of Letters & Science.
 They have offices in 432 East Campus Mall, the home of the Center for the Humanities and the Institute for Research in the Humanities.
 Fellows have access to UW-Madison's world-class libraries and all other campus facilities.

-Mellon Postdoctoral Fellows are invited to participate in any of the campus' many conferences, lectures, seminars, workshops, and other events sponsored by the Center for the Humanities and the Insitute for Research in the Humanities.
+Mellon Postdoctoral Fellows are invited to participate in any of the campus's many conferences, lectures, seminars, workshops, and other events sponsored by the Center for the Humanities and the Insitute for Research in the Humanities.
 (See irh.wisc.edu and www.humanities.wisc.edu for Institute and Center programs and events.)
-As members of the Institute, fellows are welcome as time and interest permit to attend the Institute's weekly Monday seminras (3:00P.M. - 5:00P.M.) and Tuesday follow-up lunch seminars (noon - 1:15P.M.) and to join the stimulating community of fellows for ongoing informal exchanges.
+As members of the Institute, fellows are welcome as time and interest permit to attend the Institute's weekly Monday seminars (3:00P.M. - 5:00P.M.) and Tuesday follow-up lunch seminars (noon - 1:15P.M.) and to join the stimulating community of fellows for ongoing informal exchanges.

-More details can be found here.
+More details, including application information and deadline, can be found here.